Apfelwurm/csgo-get5-docker-dev/README.md

 Setting environment variables when starting a container allows you to manipulate the launch options of the server.

-For example, `docker run -e PASSWORD=1234 Apfelwurm/csgo-server:latest` will start a new server with password `1234` by launching the server with `+sv_password 1234`.
+For example, `docker run -it -e PASSWORD=1234 apfelwurm/csgo-get5-docker-dev:latest` will start a new server with password `1234` by launching the server with `+sv_password 1234`.

 All possible environment variables are displayed in the table below.